Hiking NB bloggers James and Vicki Donald share their top picks for waterfall chasing.

 Walton Glen Gorge is known as the ‘Grand Canyon of New Brunswick’.
 The stream cuts a deep ravine through the forest on its way to Little Salmon River and the Bay of Fundy.
 Walton Glen Gorge Falls is a 42 m (140 ft.) waterfall that flows off one of the cliff faces and into the gorge.

 There are two options to view this waterfall.
 We recommend them both if you have the time and the sense of adventure.
-The first is from the now easy to access lookout on the edge of Walton Glen Gorge.
+The first is from the now easy to access lookout platform on the edge of Walton Glen Gorge.
 A short, 1 km (0.6 mi.) trail from the end of the Fundy Trail Provincial Park (P15 parking area) will take you to the lookout.
 The second option is to climb down into the gorge to the bottom of the falls.
-A trail enters the woods at a turnout on the main trail just before the lookout.
-This trail goes outside of the park boundary so be careful as the terrain is steep, treacherous, and difficult.
+A trail enters the woods at a turnout just before the lookout platform.
+This trail goes outside of the park boundary so be careful.
+The terrain is steep, treacherous, and difficult.

 If you choose to go down into the gorge, you will pass by another amazing waterfall on the way.
 This is where the trail is the most difficult.
 If you continue down through the gorge you will also come to the Eye of the Needle, a place where the stream cuts through a narrow 2 m (6-ft.) wide opening with 61 m (200 ft.) cliffs on either side.